bisq-network/bisq2/docs/bonded_roles/bonded_roles.md

 # Bonded roles

 All important roles and network nodes require a BSQ bond to secure the roles.
-The Seed nodes and oracle nodes require at least 1 node which is available by default as otherwise it would be a chicken and egg problem.
+For Seed nodes and oracle nodes we require at least 1 node which is available by default as otherwise it would be a chicken and egg problem.
 The oracle node manages the registration and verification of the other nodes.